open-aviation/tangram/docs/plugins/backend.md

     return ExampleResponse(data="This is an example plugin response")

-# This function will be called by the main FastAPI application
-# Place it in __init__.py to register the plugin
 def register_plugin(app: FastAPI) -> None:
     """Register this plugin with the main FastAPI application.""" app.include_router(router)